zkScorecom/landing/README.md

 - [ ] Case study section
 - [ ] Partner showcase

-## 🎯 About ZKScore
+## 🎯 About Anylayer

-ZKScore is a decentralized reputation and trust scoring platform that enables users to build verifiable on-chain reputation while maintaining privacy through zero-knowledge proofs.
+Anylayer is a decentralized reputation and trust scoring platform that enables users to build verifiable on-chain reputation while maintaining privacy through zero-knowledge proofs.
 Our scoring system analyzes wallet age, DeFi activity, NFT trading, and achievements to create comprehensive trust scores.

 ---

-**Made with ❤️ by the ZKScore Team**
+**Made with ❤️ by the Anylayer Team**